Join the community!

 - Make sure that you know the status of all the issues you have moved to the “In Progress” section.

-- Then discuss the issues set to “In Progress” and “To Do”.
-Make a quick note of any relevant tasks that are discussed during the meeting in the “Backlog” section.
-You will revise these quick notes after the meeting.
+Then discuss the issues listed as “In Progress” and “To Do”.
+Take brief notes of relevant tasks discussed in the “Backlog” section.
+You will revise these notes after the meeting.

-- Together with the team members, discuss which issues from the “Backlog” should be worked on during the next sprint.
+Together with your team, discuss which issues from the “Backlog” should be worked on in the upcoming sprint.

-- Archive all the issues that are set to “Done” and do not require further attention.
+Archive “Done” issues that are fully complete and require no more attention.

-- Rewrite all the quick notes you have taken during the meetings, transform them into issues, and link the associated repository to the issue.
-Be thorough in renaming the issues so that you understand what needs to be done.
-If necessary, break the note down into smaller issues.
+Transform the quick notes taken during the meeting into issues.
+Link the associated repository to the issue and be thorough in renaming the issues.
+If needed, break the note down into smaller issues.
 You could also categorize all your issues with labels to better manage the project.

-- Move the issues you need to work on during the upcoming sprint into the “To Do” section (either the follow-up actions, or new items from the “Backlog”).
+Move the issues slated for the upcoming sprint into the “To Do” section.
+This includes both follow-up actions and new items from the “Backlog”.

-You’re now ready to start working on your next sprint with a well-organized and focused project board!
+With these steps completed, you’re now ready to start working on your next sprint with a well-organized and focused project board!